cwbit/cakephp-jsonapi/README.md

 #### Manual Install

-You can also manually load this plugin in your App
+You can also manually load this plugin in your App.

+:warning: Installing the plugin without the use of Composer is not officially supported.
+You do so at your own risk.

 ##### loading the plugin in your app
 Add the source code in this project into `plugins/JsonApi`